codersontheroad/codersontheroad.github.io/_pages/signchat.md

 ---
 layout: inner
-title: SignChat.io
+title: Translating sign language to text for the speech impaired.
 permalink: /signchat/
-lead_text: Translating sign language to text for the speech impaired.
+lead_text:
+featured_video_id:
+featured_image: /img/sc.png
 ---

 SignChat is a tool that allows the hearing impaired and people that communicate through sign language to quickly translate their gesture to text.
 It can be used for instant messaging or a Speech-To-Text0like software.